isomerpages/pmo-carbonmarketcoop/_faq/Project Development and Application.md

 <p>Singapore takes reference from reputable international standards such
 as the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) in the development of the Eligibility List.</p>
-<p>Please note that the EL differs by host country as accepted methodologies
+<p>Please note that the Eligiblity List differs by host country as accepted
-would have to fulfill the requirements of the host countries.&nbsp;</p>
+methodologies would have to fulfill the requirements of the host countries.&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">